jtvberg/StreamDock/README.md

    There are also some build scripts in place (NOTE: You may want to disable notarization in the mac build script while testing your build as this can take a long time.)

 ## Releases / Known Issues
-   The current release works on Mac (signed and notarized) and Windows (only self-signed).
-It should install without much hassle on both platforms.\
+   The current release works on Mac (signed and notarized).\
-   Just added Linux to the last release.
-The app icon is not behaving but it works the same.\
+   There is a previous release that works for Windows (only self-signed) and Linux (the app icon is not behaving but it works the same.)\
    At the moment, any service using Google auth is broken if you have to sign-in to use (so, YouTube works, YouTube TV will not.)\
    The user agent spoofing is no longer working so Google OAuth will need to be implemented.
    Look for that in a future release.\
-   As a work-around: If you have YouTube TV you can sign into ABC with it and this will also sign you in to YouTube TV and YouTube.\
+   As a work-around: If you have YouTube TV you can sign into ABC with YTV as your provider and this will also sign you in to YouTube TV and YouTube.\
    Peacock is set to off by default as the login is not working.

 ## App Control